Remember that day in 2020 when you were asked to get the business working from home – by tomorrow?

 But not for universal remote work.
 And the firm hadn't quite considered how to handle the security and confidentiality sensibilities of legal documents on employee-owned PCs and untrusted networks.

-In the UK, SaaS accounting software company Crunch had also done some foundational work as part of a disaster recovery plan refresh that had replaced hard-wired phones with a cloudy PBX and implemented Amazon's Workspaces desktop-as-a-service.
+In the UK, SaaS accounting software company Crunch had also done some foundational work as part of a disaster recovery plan refresh that had implemented AWS' "Workspaces" desktop-as-a-servicere offering and replaced hard-wired phones with a cloudy PBX.

 But the company had a culture of showing up in the office.
 An annual work-from-home day was in place to test DR readiness – and those AWS Workspaces – and developers had started agitating for the chance to regularly work from home.